 The DPPOS cannot strictly be viewed as a natural history study of IGT, nor of "undiagnosed diabetes" since both of these groups of subjects will have received more study-based treatment (metformin) and non-study-based treatment of CVD risk factors than would occur naturally in the population.
-However, it is possible that the most important determinant of

-CVD incidence in our study population may be whether participants develop diabetes or not, regardless of the interventions they have received.
+However, it is possible that the most important determinant of CVD incidence in our study population may be whether participants develop diabetes or not, regardless of the interventions they have received.
 Such a finding would be of great importance to the conception of diabetes prevention.
 In addition, the relationships found to exist in this study between CVD risk factors and CVD subclinical and clinical outcomes will be informative, independent of interventions.
-We will carefully assess concurrent medication use during the follow-up study since several effective medications for hypertension, dyslipidemia, and renoprotection are now available and will increase in use over time.
-Since there is evidence that blockade of the angiotensin system may slow progression to diabetes, the use of these agents will also be assessed^{25,74}.
+We carefully assessed concurrent medication use during the follow-up study since several effective medications for hypertension, dyslipidemia, and renoprotection are now available and will increase in use over time.
+Since there is evidence that blockade of the angiotensin system may slow progression to diabetes, the use of these agents was will also assessed.